arc42/arc42.de-site/_pages/talks.md

 (We gave this talk on the iSAQB _Software Architecture Gathering_ November 2022)

+Here you find the [poll-results of this talk](../downloads/SAG-Nov-22-pollresults.pdf).

 ## Im Stich gelassen (Gernot Starke mit Daniel Lauxtermann)